Stencyl/stencylpedia/block-reference/collision/points.md

 ![data-block](http://static.stencyl.com/pedia2/blocks/collision/collisionpoints/TileData.png)

 Returns the text associated with the tile you collided with.
-Must be used within `for each collision point`.
+Must be used within the `for each collision point` wrapper.

 > **What is this for?** You can [tag tiles](http://www.stencyl.com/help/view/tiles/) with textual data that can be accessed during game.
 For example, a lava tile could convey that it's deadly to the touch, or a healing tile in an RPG could heal the character passing over it. <br/> ![tile-editor](http://static.stencyl.com/pedia2/ch4/tiles/tile-metadata.png)